 You can scoff, if you like, at crowds of poor peasants crawling on their knees, clutching their skeletal icons and chanting about death, but consider your own culture:

 Ten years ago, a strange ritual was conducted in London.
 It was part of the opening ceremony of the Olympic Games — the thirtieth (modern) Olympiad.
 The ceremony, directed by Oscar-winning film-director Danny Boyle, with musical direction, appropriately enough, by Rick Smith of Underworld, was entitled ‘Isles of Wonder’, and it must have made many wonder.
 With a cast of hundreds and some impressive puppetry, it portrayed the host country in a very strange light.
-The UK’s National Health Service was chosen to represent the spirit of the nation, and a choreographed vision of vast wards of sick and bedridden children, cosily wrapped in Victorian night-caps and gowns, spread across the stage, attended by hordes of dancing nurses.
-Behind them was revealed a single enormous simulacrum of a newborn baby.
+The UK’s National Health Service was chosen to represent the spirit of the nation, realised as a choreographed vision of vast wards of sick and bedridden children, cosily wrapped in Victorian night-caps and gowns, attended by hordes of dancing nurses.
+Behind them was revealed an enormous simulacrum of a newborn baby.
 Looming over the whole scene, a huge, sinister figure of death, in black robes like a witch, holding what might either be a wand or a syringe.

-There are narrative overlays celebrating bed-time stories and Britain’s glorious tradition of children’s literature, from Peter Pan to Mary Poppins, but nothing could overwrite the disturbing occultism of that dominating stage image.
-What a bizarre way to represent the culture of the host country, obsessed, it would seem, not with health but with sickness and death.
+There are narrative overlays celebrating bed-time stories and a rich tradition of children’s literature, from Peter Pan to Mary Poppins, but nothing could overwrite the disturbing occultism of that dominating stage image.
+What a bizarre way to represent the culture of the host country, obsessed, it would seem, not with health but with sickness and death!
 It comes across, now, as some weird premonition or foreshadowing of the panic of 2020, as well as the kitsch infantilism that accompanied it, at least in the UK.
-At an appointed time each week, people were allowed to leave their houses — socially distanced, of course — to clap and bang pots in the street to applaud their socialised health system even as it was actively engaged in euthanising the elderly and the autistic.
-Even the motif of dancing nurses would return to haunt us.
+At an appointed time each week, people were allowed to leave their houses and stand on their doorsteps — socially distanced, of course — to clap and bang pots in the street to applaud their socialised health system even as it was actively engaged in forced euthanasia and medical murder.
+Even the motif of dancing nurses would return to haunt us in numerous ridiculous Tik-Tok dance-routines made by NHS staff with nothing better to do.

-And that giant baby revealed at the end, suggestive of the birth of a new world, keys in to the rhetoric of the Great Reset and the Green New Deal, a new world arising from the green transition and bio-digital convergence.
+And that giant baby revealed at the end, suggestive of the birth of a new world, keys in to the rhetoric of the Great Reset and the Green New Deal, a Brave, New World arising from the green transition and bio-digital convergence.

 I wasn’t aware of this bizarre ceremony until someone unearthed it a couple of months into the lockdowns.
 Now, looking at video and photos of the 2012 event, I’m incredulous.
 Why would anyone create such a vision, simultaneously insipid and nightmarish, cloying and disturbing, as prologue to a festival of athleticism?
 Could anything have less to do with a celebration of Olympic values?